opentargets/genetics-pipe/documentation/ot_genetics_deployment.md

   - `terraform state list`.
 If this is the first time running these commands nothing will be displayed.
 After you have deployed the infrastructure running this command will show you what is currently available.
 - [ ] Inspect the plan: `make tfplan`.
 This will show you what Terraform plans to do
 - [ ] Execute the plan: `make tfapply`.
 Terraform will ask for confirmation of the changes.

-`gcloud beta compute start "jb-release" --project "open-targets-genetics-dev` `gcloud beta compute ssh --zone "europe-west4-a" "jb-release"  --project "open-targets-genetics-dev"`
+- [ ] Push your deployed changes to github so others can use them if necessary: `git add profiles/deployment_context. devgen<release> && git commit -m "Deployment configuration for <release>" && git push`